 Implied Volatility Skew

 - When the market is especially fearful the IV of OTM puts goes way up because investors are buying options for portfolio insurance.
 The difference between IVs at different options strike prices is called skew.
-A measure of SPX (S&P 500) option skew is incorporated into the calculation of the VIX index.
+A partial measure of SPX (S&P 500) option skew is incorporated into the calculation of the VIX index.
+The CBOE also does an explicit skew calculations.
+Details of that calculation are given here, and a spreadsheet with historical daily values can be downloaded here.

 - Volatility measures are either variable or constant.
 The VIX is a constant 30 day future estimate of volatility.
 SPX options, VIX futures, and VIX options all have variable durations because they expire on specific dates.
 While the volatility directly or indirectly expressed by these securities does not necessarily go up or down with the passage of time, they tend to get tweaky a few days before expiration.